Delivery Hero: History

 In 2016, the company was valued at 2 billion euros.
 Delivery Hero went public in a listing on the Frankfurt Stock Exchange on 30 June 2017.
 The market valued it at 4 billion euros (twice as much as its original value).
 The listing was the largest by a European technology business in almost two years.
 Delivery Hero raised almost €1bn from the offering.

 In February 2018, Delivery Hero acquired deliveras.gr, a food delivery service in Greece.

-In December 2018, Delivery Hero sold their German operations to Takeaway.com.
+In December 2018, Delivery Hero announced the sale of its German operations to its Dutch competitor Takeaway.com (now Just Eat Takeaway) for approximately €930 million.
+The transaction, completed in April 2019, included the Lieferheld and Pizza.de platforms, alongside the German business of foodora.
+Following the acquisition, Takeaway.com migrated all restaurants and customer bases to its German platform, Lieferando.

 The German stock exchange Deutsche Börse announced on 19 August 2020 that Delivery Hero will replace Wirecard in Germany's leading index DAX.

 In August 2020, Delivery Hero acquired Instashop for 360 million dollars, the largest price ever commanded by a Greek startup.
 The deal has also resulted in a big win for founders and investors, Jabbar Group and Venture Friends the two Venture Capital firms who invested early on in Instashop.

 In December 2020, Delivery Hero announced that it would take control of South Korea's biggest food delivery app, Woowa Brothers Corp., at a $4 billion valuation.
 As part of the transaction, Delivery Hero and the management of Woowa have entered into a strategic partnership regarding the operations of Delivery Hero and Woowa in the Asia Pacific region, and will be able to mutually leverage market insights, technology, and operational best practices.

 In May 2021, Delivery Hero restarted its German operations following the entry of competitors Uber Eats and Wolt.
 However, it once again exited the German market in December, citing high costs.

-In May 2024, Uber announced its intention to purchase Delivery Hero's business in Taiwan, for $1.25 billion.
+In May 2024, Uber announced its intention to acquire the foodpanda business in Taiwan for approximately $950 million in cash; however, Taiwan’s Fair Trade Commission blocked the deal in December 2024 and Uber ultimately terminated the agreement in March 2025 without appealing, paying a termination fee of about $250 million.

+Delivery Hero officially ceased Foodpanda operations in Thailand on May 23, 2025.
+Prior to the shutdown, Foodpanda entered into an agreement with local delivery platform Robinhood (operated by the Yip In Tsoi Group), transitioning its delivery riders, restaurant partners, and users to the Thai service.
+The shutdown ended foodpanda's 13-year presence in the country.